+The purpose of placement testing is to identify which Illinois course is most appropriate for you so that you can pick up your studies where you left off.
 Placement testing is NOT NECESSARY if you have never studied the language.
-The purpose of placement testing is to identify which Illinois course is most appropriate for you so that you can pick up your studies where you left off.
-If you are not familiar with a language, you don't need to take any placement test.
-You will simply enroll in the first elementary-level course.
+If you want to begin studying a new language, you can enroll in its elementary-level course.

-Placement testing and proficiency testing in a less commonly studied language are carried out by the department that offers the language.
-The department decides the date and time of the test, the manner in which testing is conducted, and the score.
-The test administrator determines your level of proficiency as well as your course placement, based on your performance.
-The department also determines how much proficiency credit, if any, your performance earns.
-Credit hours are NOT automatically posted to your academic record simply because you took a language proficiency exam.
-Sometimes passing the proficiency exam fulfills your General Education language requirement but does not earn course credit.
+Placement testing and proficiency testing in a less commonly studied language are carried out by the department that offers the language, usually at the beginning of each Fall and Spring semester.
+The department decides the date and time of the test, the manner in which testing is conducted, and the grading scheme.
+The department also determines how much academic credit, if any, your performance earns.
+Credit hours are NOT automatically posted to your academic record simply because you took a proficiency exam.
 Consult with your academic advisor to find out how your academic record will be affected.

 Please be aware that a less commonly studied language MIGHT NOT BE OFFERED every semester.
-Just as course availability depends on instructor availability, placement testing and proficiency testing also depend on the availability of an instructor who is qualified to assess your language skills.
-Thus, placement and proficiency testing in a particular less commonly studied language might not be offered every semester.
-If this is the case for you, please check with the department that is responsible for the language to see what your options are.
+Just as course availability depends on instructor availability, placement testing and proficiency testing also depend on the availability of an instructor who is qualified to assess your four language skills - reading, writing, listening, and speaking.
+If testing is not available when you wish to test, please check with the department that is responsible for the language to see what your options are.

 A fee may be charged to defray the cost of administering and grading a proficiency exam.
-The student is responsible for paying any fees that the department charges.
+The student is responsible for paying any fees that are charged.

-CHINESE PROFICIENCY TESTING: This exam serves to fulfill the General Education language requirement.
-It is now offered online at the Testing Center and consists of listening comprehension, reading comprehension, and writing an essay.
-Contact Melissa Minarik at the Testing Center at least 5 business days before your desired test date to schedule your appointment.
+CHINESE PROFICIENCY TESTING: This exam is available year-round.
+It serves solely to fulfill the General Education language requirement and does not give you a course placement.
+It is offered online at the Testing Center and consists of listening comprehension, reading comprehension, and essay writing.
+(Speaking is optional and does not count towards your final score.)
+To pass, you must do well in all three sections.
+Strong performance in one area does not compensate for weak performance in another.
+To schedule an appointment, contact Melissa Minarik at the Testing Center at least 5 business days before your desired test date.

 IF YOUR LANGUAGE IS NOT LISTED ABOVE: